devops-team01/DevOps-project/README.md

 azure-config contains the kubeconfig configuration for connecting to the test cluster we provisioned.

-After adding a .ansible-vault-pass file with the password you can run:
+After adding a .ansible-vault-pass file with the vault password you can run:
 `ansible-playbook ansible/deploy-azure.yml --vault-pass-file ansible/.ansible_vault_pass`

 This deploys the following architecture: